lupuleasa-core/wearehostsformemes/meta-meme.md

 Our human impulses and emotions are the first to latch onto memes.

 Memes found this out, hence why the things that tend to spread are emotionally loaded (anger, lust, curiosity, etc.)

 &nbsp;

-All memes have side-effects.
-Make sure to align the memes you have with the positive and negative side-effects you want (not just for you, the host, but also for others)

-&nbsp;